ptvu3/ptvu3.github.io/_pages/background.md

 Education
 ======
 * Ph.D. in Biostatistics, University of Washington, 2019
-* M.S. in Biostatistics, University of Washington, 2017
 * B.A. in Applied Mathematics & Statistics and Economics, Macalester College, 2013

 Skills